Stability for random measures, point processes and discrete semigroups: Regular and singular processes

-By (\ref{eq:lmreg}) and the dominated convergence theorem, $\Phi$ is mixing if and only if $\mu(B+x)\to 0$ as $\|x\|\ti$ for all $B\in\sB_0$ and all $\mu$ from the support of the spectral measure $\sigma$.
-This is clearly the case if $\sigma$ is supported by finite measures, \ie\ for regular $\das$ processes.
-Similarly, the ergodicity (or weak mixing) condition from \cite[Prop.~10.3.XII]{DalVJon:88} implies that $\Phi$ is ergodic if and only if
+By (\ref{eq:lmreg}) and the dominated convergence theorem, $\Phi$ is mixing if and only if $\mu(B+x)\to0$ as $\|x\|\ti$ for all $B\in\sB_0$ and all $\mu$ from the support of the spectral measure $\sigma$.
+This is clearly the case if $\sigma$ is supported by finite measures, that is,\ for regular $\das$ processes.
+Similarly, the ergodicity condition follows from \cite{DalVJon08}, Proposition 12.4.V. \end{pf}